udacity/create-your-own-adventure/english/run_out_the_door/run_out_the_door.md

 People begin to point fingers and laugh.

-The sound of riddicule quickly becomes deafening, to the poitn of madness.
+The sound of riddicule quickly becomes deafening, to the point of madness.

 You realize you need to do something and do it quickly.